Skip to main content

 Option 3: Having porters carry your equipment between high camps

 Portering equipment between high camps helps a ton with the weight and acclimatization.
-At this point, we chose to porter our own equipment, but you can also pay someone to do it for you.
+We chose to porter our own equipment, but you can also pay someone to do it for you.

 With the porter service, they carry up to 20kgs / 45lbs from one high camp to the next and also set up your tent.
 That way, you walk with less weight and you arrive with your tent all ready and waiting, so you can slide in, replenish calories, and rest.